-PSYC 5200: Family and Couples Therapy
+PSYC 5200 - Family and Couples Therapy

-A focused examination of assessment and psychotherapy with couples and families.
+This course focuses on assessment and psychotherapy with couples and families.
 Students will learn a variety of theories and approaches to working with the family system.
-Pre-requisite: Admission to M.S. in Clinical/Counseling program
+PSYC-5160 And PSYC-5170 And PSYC-5180

-PSYC 5210: Cognitive Development
+PSYC 5210 - Cognitive Development

 A review of theory and recent empirical findings pertaining to cognitive and linguistic development from infancy to adolescence.
 Students will review both normative and atypical patterns of development and evaluate the relative role of genetics and environmental settings on the development of these domains.
-Pre-requisite: Admission to M.S./M.S. in Clinical/Counseling program

-PSYC 5220: Social and Emotional Development
+PSYC 5220 - Social & Emotional Development

-An overview of theory and recent empirical findings pertaining to social and emotional development from infancy to adolescence.
+An overview of theory and recent empirical findings pertaining to social and emotional development from infancy to adolesecence.
 Students will review both normative and atypical patterns of development and evaluate the relative role of genetics and environmental settings on the development of these domains.
 In particular, students will evaluate literature focusing on important contexts of social and emotional development, including family, peers, and schools.
-Pre-requisite: Admission to M.S./M.S. in Clinical/Counseling program.
+Pre-requisite: Admission to M.S. program.

-PSYC 5230: Biological Foundations of Behavior
+PSYC 5230 - Biological Found of Behavior

-An advanced overview of the neural systems involved in the regulation of human behavior, focusing on the interactions between the cortical, limbic, and hypothalamic systems.
+This course is an advanced overview of the neural systems involved in the regulation of human behavior, focusing on the interactions between the cortical, limbic, and hypothalmic systems.
 Topics may include developmental neuroscience, learning and memory, behavioral disorders, stress, aggression, and common central nervous system disorders in both children and adults.
 A previous neuroscience course or courses is strongly encouraged.
-Pre-requisite: Admission to M.S./M.S. in Clinical/Counseling program.

-PSYC 5240: Agencies That Serve Children
+PSYC 5240 - Agencies That Serve Children

 An introduction to the methods and management of public and private agencies working with children and youth.
 Populations will include but not be limited to children in foster care, private group homes, juvenile justice facilities, special education settings, and programs for speakers of other languages.
 Emphasis will be on agencies and organizations in the metro Atlanta region.
-Pre-requisite: Admission to M.S./M.S. in Clinical/Counseling program
+Pre- requisite: Admission to M.S. program.

-PSYC 5260: The Family System and the Child
+PSYC 5260 - The Family System and Child